syang-lab/Text2SQL-RAG-Chatbot/README.md

 ![training_loss](training_loss.png)

 6. Evaluation Matrix
-<br> In general pretrained large language model are evaluation through widly used benchmark datasets including Alpaca etc..
-Here, the test poration of the original dataset is used for evaluation the performnace.
-In addition, the evaluation metrix including exact match, blue score and rouge score.
-Meanwhile, temperature, and topk and topp can be tuned to to boost the performance.
+<br> In general, pretrained large language models are evaluated through widely used benchmark datasets such as Alpaca, among others.
+Here, to assess the results of instruction fine-tuning, the test portion of the original dataset is utilized to evaluate performance.
+Additionally, evaluation metrics include exact match, BLEU score, and ROUGE score.
+Meanwhile, parameters such as temperature, top-k, and top-p can be tuned to enhance performance.

 9. Challenging Debugging Parts
-<br> Weight&bias and deepspeed will give the following bug ```AttributeError: 'Accelerator' object has no attribute 'deepspeed_config```, if ```os.environ["WANDB_LOG_MODEL"] =  "checkpoint" ```, for which the information is very confusing.
-It takes me long to understand why this is the case, because before start tracking with weight&bias, I did not see the problem.
-Though check the model sections by sections, I find the problem is either from deepspeed or from weight&bias.
-And eventually find the solution: set ```os.environ["WANDB_LOG_MODEL"] = False```
+<br> When integrated together Weight&bias and DeepSpeed may encounter the bug "AttributeError: 'Accelerator' object has no attribute 'deepspeed_config'" when setting "os.environ["WANDB_LOG_MODEL"] = "checkpoint"".
+This issue is confusing.
+However, after scrutinizing the model section by section, it becomes evident that the problem originates from either DeepSpeed or Weight&bias.
+The eventual solution set "os.environ["WANDB_LOG_MODEL"] = False".
+This resolves the issue and prevents the bug from occurring.

 #### Langchain RAG and Gradio Deployment
-1.Build vector database
+1.Build Vector Database
-<br> Build vector database use Langchain framework is very straight forward.
-Read the file, and split into chunks.
-Then load an embedding model to
+<br> Building a vector database using the Langchain framework is straightforward.
+Begin by reading the file and splitting it into chunks.
+Then, load an embedding model and docs into Chroma.

 ```
     from langchain.vectorstores import Chroma